 2. 75% of internet users will judge your business’s credibility based on the appearance of your website.

-This is based on Stanford’s report that ¾ of people base the credibility of a business by website design.
+This is based on Stanford’s report that ¾ of people base the credibility of a business by its website.

 3. 94% of first impressions are related to web design.